The Radiendocrinator (ca. 1924-1929)

 As one example of its use, men were advised as follows:

-The pictured Radiendocrinator was sufficiently radioactive that I had to remove the source before it could be displayed.
+The Radiendocrinator in the above photo was sufficiently radioactive that I had to remove the source before it could be pur on display.
 The source consisted of seven or so radium-soaked blotter-like pieces of paper about the size and shape of a credit card.
 These were covered with a thin piece of clear plastic and two gold-wire screens.
 As might be expected, the device leaked with the result that the inside of the case is mildly contaminated.

-The other key player seems to have been Ward (Howard?)
-Leathers who, I believe, was an attorney.
-At the time that American Endocrine Laboratories closed its doors (ca. April 25, 1930) Leathers was identified as its sole proprietor.
-A document (dated 8-3-29) listing the companys' final assets and liabilities described the American Endocrine Laboratories as a manufacturer of special machinery - I suppose you could call the Radiendocrinator "special machinery."
-When it was dissolved, the company's net worth was almost $85,000.
+When American Endocrine Laboratories closed its doors (ca. April 25, 1930), Ward Leathers was identified as its sole proprietor.
+A document listing the company’s final assets and liabilities described the American Endocrine Laboratories as a manufacturer of special machinery - I suppose you could call the Radiendocrinator "special machinery."
+The company’s net worth, on paper anyway, was almost $85,000.
 Not bad.
-The aforementioned document states that Leathers "commenced business under the above style in the early part of March 1922."
-Nevertheless, the earliest advertisements and newspaper articles that I have found referring to American Endocrine Laboratories or the Radiendocrinator appeared in 1924.
-The last year that American Endocrine Laboratories actually manufactured anything seems to have been 1929.

 Copyright 1999, Oak Ridge Associated Universities